ricedust-school/hw-2-data-formatter/README.md

 # hw-2-data-formatter

-1.Reads a filename as an argument
+1. Reads a filename as an argument

-2.Then, opens that file, and reads all the data from the file, then converts it to one of the following formats, based on a second argument:
+2. Then, opens that file, and reads all the data from the file, then converts it to one of the following formats, based on a second argument:

 -c   CSV format